Ideas on Safe Motherhood

 After the birth, the mother has 14 weeks of leave and the father has two weeks in the same period.
 After the 14 weeks, they have 32 weeks where they can choose who is going to have the leave the father or the mother.
 You get paid, but the tariff is different from a workplace to workplace.

 From the late 1980’s I engaged in helping mothers to enter into so-called “Mothers’ Groups”.
-We as Health Visitors would gather those who had new-born babies at a certain month and at a certain district and introduce them to each other mostly in their homes.
+We as Health Visitors would gather those who had new-born babies at a particular month and at a specific district and introduce them to each other mostly in their homes.

-Some became friends for many years and their children have grown up together.
-It’s a lovely and easy task when the families are similar in social status but can be difficult when they are too different.
+Some became friends for many years, and their children have grown up together.
+It’s a lovely task when the families are similar in social status but can be difficult when they are too different.

-The groups are also popular today and the Health Visitors are still present at the first meeting.
+The groups are also used today, and the Health Visitors are still present at the first meeting.
 But ever so often mothers find each other via Facebook and meet for socialising whereas professional groups are formed more to teach on how to treat and understand babies and to prevent them being handled too hard.

 Mothers don’t have the energy to visit someone with lots of problems or someone who is living in a dirty and untidy home and maybe the parents were smoking indoors.
 The other mothers don’t want to mention anything about it so they just come once and the group dissolves.
 I found it very difficult when these situations popped up as I heard about the problems from both sides.